Dress For Success

 - Shoes are important.
 They should be conservative, dark color, polished and not too casual.

 - Choose conservative, solid, simple colors, such as tan, brown, black, or gray.
-Choose neutral colored shirts, such as white, off-white, beige, or a color that complements your suit.
+Choose neutral shirts, such as white, off-white, beige, etc. If you must have color, select a solid color that complements your suit.

 - Keep jewelry to a minimum.

 - Do not chew gum and finish breath mints prior to the interview.

 - Check for seam rips, runs in stockings, loose strings, and missing buttons.
 Everything you wear should be in top condition.

 General Tips for Men

 - Wear a dark color suit and make sure your tie matches.

 - Tie must touch the top of your belt buckle and pants must touch the top of your shoes.

 - Tattoos should be covered and facial piercings should be removed.